SahanUday/Vocabulary-Trainer/README.md

-# 📚 Vocabulary Trainer – Team LLMinators
+# 📚 Vocabulary Trainer – Team FutureGEN

-This project is a simple **AI-powered vocabulary learning game** built using **Jac** and **Streamlit**, developed by Team **LLMinators**.
+This project is a simple **AI-powered vocabulary learning game** built using **Jac** and **Streamlit**, developed by Team **FutureGEN**.
 It helps users improve their vocabulary skills through interactive guessing, intelligent hints, and LLM-backed feedback.

 ---